bookingactivities/booking-activities/readme.txt

 == Changelog ==

+= 1.7.6 - 2019/06/25 =
+* Tweak - Allow to filter the booking lists by "payment_status"
+* Fix - Booking row not translated after perfoming an action (on multilang site)
+* Fix - Option to delete the WC order item bound to a booking (or only its metadata) didn't appear when deleting a booking
+* Fix - The height of the Month view rows now adjust to the content
+* Dev - Changed the way calendar settings are updated (new JS hooks: 'bookacti_calendar_init_data' or 'bookacti_calendar_editor_init_data')

 = 1.7.5 - 2019/06/07 =
 * Fix - JS fatal error when trying to validate a dialog in calendar editor